Welcome to Spruce Peak Arts!

 “Spruce Peak Arts was amazing to work with start to finish on the Zoom Birthday party.
 The end product was so fun to watch and a great keepsake.
 Thanks for an awesome quarantine birthday!”

 – Pamela Holden (Fairfield, Connecticut)

 And, while you enjoy, please consider supporting the arts.
-Despite the changes we’ve had to make because of the COVID-19 crisis, with your support, we will continue to fulfill our mission to provide arts experiences to inspire, educate, and entertain all!
+With your support, we will continue to fulfill our mission to provide arts experiences to inspire, educate, and entertain all!
 Please, donate today!